 View our ceremony packages below

-Are you engaged and planning a wedding?
+Are you engaged and planning on getting married in Vegas?
 Or are you and your significant other thinking of eloping?

 Whichever category you fall into, you’re likely concerned about how much to budget for the big day.
 Since the average American wedding costs over $35,000, this is a legitimate concern for many couples.